 40.029: Sick and Bereavement Leave for Faculty and Administrative Appointees

-This policy provides for the accrual and use of sick and bereavement leave (often "sick leave" in the following) and the conversion and payment of unused sick leave at time of retirement or upon death of an employee.
+This policy provides for the accrual and use of sick and bereavement leave ("sick leave" in the following) and the conversion and payment of unused sick leave at time of retirement or upon death of an employee.

-Ohio University faculty and administrative presidential appointees may earn and accrue sick leave, which may be used for paid sick leave when necessary.
+Ohio university faculty and administrative presidential appointees (as defined in policy 40.106 and the Faculty Handbook) may earn and accrue sick leave that may be used for paid sick leave when necessary.
 Sick leave will typically be earned at the rate of 1.25 days for each month of service.
-Sick leave credit will be earned based on the appointment and employment type of the individual.
+Sick leave credit will be earned based on the appointment FTE and employment type of the individual.
 There is no limit as to the amount of sick leave which may be accumulated.
 The procedures regarding usage, notification, and verification of sick leave are detailed below.

 - Personal illness, injury, or temporary disability.